ledwards/holocron/ROADMAP.md

 * cancels blaster pro => says NOT includes blaster pro
 * is clone / is a clone => is includes lone
 * type = character => type matches character BUT type eq character => type = character
-* Maul's Double Bladed Lightsaber displays wrong in the card list, ditto Executor, Finalizer, Flagship Executor
-* Search: Ap'lek returns nothing, but Aplek returns Ap'lek
+* Search: Luke's returns nothing, but Lukes does
 * Search: commas are broken